Gerund: Function

 However, this was a rare construction.
-Writers generally preferred the gerundive construction, in which the gerundive adjective was inflected to agree with the noun acting as its object: e.g., res evertendae reipublicae 'matters concerning the overthrow of the state' (literally 'of the state being overthrown').
+Writers generally preferred the gerundive construction, in which the gerundive adjective was inflected to agree with the noun acting as its object: such as res evertendae reipublicae 'matters concerning the overthrow of the state' (literally 'of the state being overthrown').

 When people first wrote grammars of languages such as English, and based them on works of Latin grammar, they adopted the term gerund to label non-finite verb forms with these two properties.

 Gerunds in various languages

 Meanings of the term gerund as used in relation to various languages are listed below.